Grandparents are often there for the big events in their grandchildren’s lives—birthdays, holidays, awards assemblies, and sports events.

 The exclusion, called the Gift Tax Education Exclusion for Tuition, means that money gifted to a friend or family member to pay for college tuition is not subject to the federal gift tax.
 Under the Internal Revenue Code, you can pay unlimited amounts for someone’s tuition and not be taxed.

 Paying the school directly, instead of donating to a student’s 529 plan helps grandparents avoid potential gift taxes if they plan to make significant contributions.
 Of course, it’s not just the grandparent’s finances that must be considered, but also the student’s.
 Luckily, that is about to get easier.

-Can Grandparents Get A Tax Deduction For Paying For College?
+Can Grandparents Get a Tax Deduction for Paying for College?

 The same rule applies to tuition and fee deductions.
-According to the IRS, in order to claim either of these tax credits, the eligible student has to be “yourself, your spouse, or a dependent for whom you claim an exemption on your tax return.”
+According to the IRS, in order to claim either of these tax credits, the eligible student has to be “yourself, your spouse, or a dependent you listed on your tax return.”

 If grandparents decide to contribute directly to their grandchild’s 529 plan, they may be able to claim the deduction.
 This will depend on whether they live in one of the states that offer a state income tax deduction for 529 college savings plan contributions.
 In addition, each of these states has differing stipulations on whether only the 529 account owner can take a deduction or if anyone who contributes to the 529 is eligible for the deduction.

 So grandparents will need to do a little research to know their specific answer before deciding whether or not to contribute to their grandchild’s 529 plan.